preislerbtw/preislerbtw/README.md

 ### Project 1: Personal Portfolio Website

 > A portfolio website built with HTML, CSS, and JavaScript containing information about my projects, skills, and contact details.

-### Project 2: React Projects Collection

-> Small projects and applications developed with React to practice components, state management, and frontend development concepts.

 ---